NADIAAGOURAM/simple_shell/README.md

 	Handle the PATH <br>
 	fork must not be called if the command doesn’t exist <br>
 Task 4. <br>
-	Implement the exit built-in, that exits the shell
+	Implement the exit built-in, that exits the shell <br>
-	Usage: exit
+	Usage: exit <br>
-	You don’t have to handle any argument to the built-in exit Task 5.
+	You don’t have to handle any argument to the built-in exit <br>
+Task 5.
 	Implement the env built-in, that prints the current environment Task 8.